 I will be there, please stop in with the kids.
 I WOULD LOVE TO SHOW YOU THE SPACE, I think you will like it.
 See ya Saturday!

 Is that cool or what?!
 Wait 'til you hear this next part!

-So we got to their new restaurant, Grove, around noon and the place doesn’t even open until dinner.
-It’s gorgeous, classy and quaint inside with some neat decor, just like their other two restaurants.
-Don’t you love these lamps?
+So we got to the new Grove Restaurant, around noon and the place doesn't even open until dinner.
+It's gorgeous, classy and quaint inside with some neat decor, just like their other two restaurants.
+Don't you love these lamps?

 He said that Pat was almost done with our fries, and he had us take a seat in the bar to enjoy some house pickled veggies.
 (These were super flavorful and even the kids loved them.)